Associate Professor Sally Baddock's research is helping reduce the likelihood of Sudden Unexplained Death in Infancy (SUDI).

 Health Research Council funding has enabled Sally Baddock and fellow researchers at the University of Otago to carry out much needed research about SUDI risks and wahakura use.
 Two hundred Māori families participated in the study, with half being allocated a bassinet and the other half a wahakura.
 The research concluded that the SUDI risks for babies sleeping in wahakura were no higher than for babies sleeping in bassinets.
 The wahakura are therefore a suitable alternative to bed-sharing, to reduce the risk of SUDI.
 The study also found a bonus for the babies sleeping in wahakura: at six months of age they were twice as likely as the babies in bassinets to be fully breastfed.

-The research is being widely disseminated to ensure that families and their midwives can have an informed discussion about babies' sleeping arrangements, for example Sally spoke to HOW MANY, WHO, at a Mokopuna Ora Seminar for Te Tai Tokerau (Northland) on 27 April.
+The research is being widely disseminated to ensure that families and their midwives can have an informed discussion about babies' sleeping arrangements, for example Sally spoke at a Mokopuna Ora Seminar for Te Tai Tokerau (Northland) on 27 April.
 The research gives people confidence that wahakura are a good alternative to direct bed-sharing.

 Author: Lesley Brook